 To run a background check on yourself, you will need to use a public background checking site.
 There are a lot of these sites out there but some are a lot better than others.
 We have been testing all the top background checking sites to see which gives the fastest and most accurate results.

-As a result of these tests, we have identified the top three public background checking sites on the market right now:
+As a result of these tests, we have identified the top two public background checking sites on the market right now:

 TruthFinder is another site which proved to be impressively effective.
 No matter what type of information and search we threw at it, this site always returned unbelievably accurate results, even if we tried search terms deliberately intended to trip them up.